AshenClock7613/ROBOEXHIBIT/README.md

      - Extracting knowledge through SPARQL.
      - Refining and formatting responses using an AI-driven language model.
      - Translating responses into the visitor’s language if needed.
+     - Utilizing a **backend hosted on Hugging Face Spaces** to process natural language queries and enhance response generation.
 5. **Seamless Human-Robot Collaboration**:
    - Both human and robotic guides work together, with robots handling routine explanations and humans assisting with complex queries.
    - The ticketing system is managed by both robotic and human assistants, ensuring flexibility in visitor interactions.